djsudduth/wspr-reports/README.md

 ![time series plot](wspr_xray_timeseries_plot.png)
 The next report excerpt shows the time-series values of the SNR reports for 3 randomized station in the SE within the range (800 - 3000 km) compared to the GOES flux at the time.
 In this example three reporting stations (WD4ELG, KU4A and WD8ING) are mapped with the GOES flux (red dotted line) at the same time.

-# usage
+# Usage
-Requirements - python, numpy and pandas  (`pip install`) Run `python wspr-reports.py` to generate graphs (gather data first - see below)
+Requirements - python, numpy and pandas  (`pip install`)

+Run `python wspr-reports.py` to generate graphs (you can run it immediately against the sample data or gather your own data first - see next)

 ## transmit wpsr
 Transmit wspr from your location for a specified time period (1-2 hours is a good baseline)